weebweeb/saveMigrate/README.md

 ***Variant* migrationManager:IncrementAsync(*string* Key, *number* Delta, ...)**

-  adds Delta to the existing value under Key and returns the changed value.
-Uses player, name and scope values from migrationManager instance.
+  adds `Delta` to the existing value under `Key` and returns the changed value.